 Our maintenance service portfolio also contains bimonthly and annual type C inspections (EN ISO/IEC 17020).
 These assessments are performed by certified Skywalker employees fully qualified to carry out these inspections.

-Inspection and maintenance go hand in hand.
-Besides, this is the most cost-effective way to ensure the continuous user safety of your climbing park.
-Maintenance work during the bimonthly inspections includes more minor issues, such as the replacement of biners, clamps, joints and connectors as well as lines and ropes.
-More extensive maintenance takes place during the annual inspections and involves platforms, poles and other structural elements.
+Inspection and maintenance are inextricably linked.
+Furthermore, this is the most cost-effective solution to assure your climbing park's continued user safety.
+More minor faults, such as the replacement of biners, clamps, joints and connectors, as well as lines and ropes, are addressed during bimonthly inspections.
+During annual inspections, more extensive maintenance is performed on platforms, poles, and other structural parts.

 If you'd like further information about ropes course inspections, training and maintenance, please contact us.

 Prior to the installation of any forest climbing park or high ropes activity course any trees serving as a part of the main structural elements of a climbing facility should be carefully examined by a qualified arbologist.
 Moreover, tree examination and health care in regular intervals after your climbing park went into operation is strongly recommended by all industry regulators.
 The frequency of these inspections varies depending on the species, location and the general health of your trees.
 And additional tree assessments are highly advisable after a period of severe weather conditions.

 When a new ropes course or adventure park is built, and before it is used, an inaugural inspection is recommended to be done by a completely independent inspection body (Type A) with no commercial interest in the ropes course or other conflict of interest (EN 155567:2015).
 They must also have their own public liability insurance for such work and, crucially, operators should make sure an inspector is competent.